 Title IX prohibits discrimination on the basis of sex – including pregnancy, parenting and all related conditions – in education and in programs and activities that receive federal funding.
 Pregnant or parenting students who believe they have been discriminated against or harassed because of a qualifying condition may file a complaint with the Deputy Coordinator of Title IX for Students (Dean of Students).
 Complaints of discrimination or harassment under this policy will be processed in accordance with the university’s Sexual Misconduct Policy.

 Pregnant or Parenting Student: For the purpose of this policy, pregnant or parenting student refers to those applying for admission, admitted, or enrolled in classes who have a qualifying condition.

 Qualifying Condition: Conditions covered by this policy are pregnancy, complications related to pregnancy, false pregnancy, childbirth, and recovery from any of these conditions.

-Medical Leave: An absence from the classroom or extracurricular activities because of a qualifying condition that is deemed necessary as documented by an appropriate health care professional
+Medical Absence: An absence from the classroom or extracurricular activities because of a qualifying condition that is deemed necessary as documented by an appropriate health care professional